-Independent audits of the operation are to be conducted within six months of commencement of Operations in accordance with Condition 7 of the Schedule 5 of the Development Consent.
+Independent audits of the operation were conducted within six months of commencement of Operations in accordance with Schedule 5, Condition 7 of the project consent.

-Thereafter external audits shall be conducted every 2 years unless the Director General of Planning NSW directs otherwise.
+Thereafter external audits are conducted every 2 years unless the Director General of Planning NSW directs otherwise.